Marcelo H. del Pilar: Health

 Del Pilar's health was declining before contracting tuberculosis in 1895.
-He suffered from insomnia, dengue, influenza, rheumatism, and neck tumor..
+He suffered from insomnia, dengue, influenza, rheumatism, and a neck tumor.

 Connection with the Katipunan

-Some historiansArturo Ma.
-Misa, Del Pilar and the Katipunan (Manila: The Philippines Free Press, 1959). believe that del Pilar had a direct hand in the Katipunan and its organization because of his role in the Propaganda Movement and his eminent position in Philippine Masonry; most of the Katipunan's founders and members were freemasons.
+Some historians believe that del Pilar had a direct hand in the Katipunan and its organization because of his role in the Propaganda Movement and his eminent position in Philippine Masonry; most of the Katipunan's founders and members were freemasons.
 The Katipunan had initiation ceremonies that were copied from masonic rites.
 It also had a hierarchy of rank that was similar to that of freemasonry.